Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 * `Quantum Instance migration guide <https://qisk.it/qi_migration>`_

-How to Choose a Primitive Configuration for your Algorithm
+How to choose a primitive configuration for your algorithm
 ==========================================================

 *Back to* `TL;DR`_